Every Computer Aided Designer feels the need of a dedicated mouse for the job at some point or another.

 So, you’ll have to try and test out what works for you.

-Although these navigators can be baked in a regular mouse just fine, we believe that a dedicated space navigator is the best way to go.
+Although these navigators can be baked into a regular mouse just fine, we believe that a dedicated space navigator is the best way to go.

 We think that the best offer that a mouse can have for CAD is extra programmable buttons.